Mary Stewart (novelist): Academic teaching

-The scarcity of jobs during World War II meant that she held a variety of posts during this period, including primary school teaching, teaching at secondary level at a girls' boarding school, and working part-time at the Sixth Form of Durham School.
+Stewart held a variety of posts during World War II, including primary school teaching, teaching at secondary level at a girls' boarding school, and working part-time at the sixth form of Durham School.
 Between 1941 and 1956, she was an assistant lecturer (1941–5) and part-time lecturer (1948–56) in English literature, mostly Anglo-Saxon, at Durham University.
 She received an honorary D.Litt. in 2009.
 It was in Durham that she met and married her husband, Frederick Stewart, a young Scot who lectured in Geology.
 She became known as Mary Stewart.

 In 1956, the couple moved to Edinburgh.
 Mary, in her own words, was a "born storyteller" and had been writing stories since the age of three.
 Following the move to Scotland, she submitted a novel to the publishers Hodder & Stoughton.
 Madam, Will You Talk? was an immediate success, followed by many other successful works over the years.